An inventor and his brother attempt to stop the hands of time in order to save their dying mother.

 “Why?!” shouted Todd.

 “Because you’re right!”
 Alan yelled with a volume that climaxed their back and forth.
-The statement seem to knock the wind out of them both, for Alan admitting Todd was right was something that in all their years together had never taken place.
-When Alan spoke again he seemed weaker, exhausted even, from his admission.
+The statement seemed to knock the wind out of them both, for Alan admitting Todd was right was something that in all their years together had never taken place.
+When Alan spoke again, he seemed weaker, exhausted even, from his admission.
 “You’re right,” he repeated.
 “I am a shitty son.
 I was never around, I never called…God, I don’t even know when’s mom birthday is.
 Whenever she would call me I would always be in a rush to get back to my work.
 Now it’s too late and I can’t take it back.
 That’s why I wanted to stop time, Todd.
 So I could spend some time with her.
 So I could give her back some of the love that she gave me.”

 Just then Todd’s cell phone began to vibrate in the breast pocket of his sports jacket.
 He let go of his brother and took it out.
 It was Maggie.
 He answered, “Hey, baby.
 What’s up?”